 Being busy just got a lot more fun.

 Forgive us if we get a little intense about our interests.
 We were born that way.
-With more than 400 campus clubs and organizations to choose from, staying active and engaged at W&M isn’t an afterthought; it’s a way of life.
+With nearly 400 campus clubs and organizations to choose from, staying active and engaged at W&M isn’t an afterthought; it’s a way of life.

 The astounding number of student clubs and organizations at W&M is a reflection of the broad diversity of thought, experience and background of our students.
 There are well over a hundred special interest clubs inspired by political engagement, religious faith, ethnic and cultural pride, environmental protection and endless geekery from quiz bowl to ping pong to heavy metal.